 400 N Water St, Milwaukee, WI 53202

 You can get a burger at the market, but Milwaukee's a burger town and you'd be much better off at Oscar's on Pierce, just southwest of downtown.
-It's a great little neighborhood joint that makes one of the best half-pound bar burgers in the city (check out my AHT review).
+It's a great little neighborhood joint that makes one of the best half-pound bar burgers in the city.
 Don't forget to order a Bloody Mary too, since burgers and bloodies go hand in hand in Milwaukee.

 1712 W Pierce St, Milwaukee, WI 53204

 Even with our cold climate, we love our frozen desserts.
 If you're looking for interesting flavors, try Purple Door Ice Cream.
 I recommend getting a flight of four hefty scoops of whatever looks best in the case.
 My favorites (so far) are the chai with pink peppercorns, rum raisin and black tea, and fig. Flavors are heavy on the booze, and the best seller is whiskey made with liquor from Great Lakes Distillery, just down the street from the shop.

 Of course, you can't come to Wisconsin without trying frozen custard.
 It's fresh from the machine and served at a warmer temperature than ice cream, giving it a luxurious texture.
 Kopp's is my favorite, and has two rotating flavors of the day.
 Grasshopper fudge, butter pecan, and red raspbery are all classics around here.